julienmcoding/personal-budget/README.md

 ## Description
 **Context:** In this project, I have built a web application to store and manage your budget.
 The main goal was to developp a functionning back-end server, I've added some front-end for the user to be able to manipulate the data.

+## Project Objectives

+ - Build an API using Node.js and Express
+ - Be able to create, read, update, and delete envelopes
+ - Create endpoint(s) to update envelope balances
+ - Use Git version control to keep track of your work
+ - Use Postman to test API endpoints
+ - Writing tests with Supertest

 ## Technology
 Project is created with: